 The ‘Buxton’ with one opening window and ‘Nevis’ with two, are similar designs with full frontal overhanging roofs, large enough for a sheltered terrace with perhaps a small table and container plants.
 You can choose between 28mm and 34mm timber for these classic cabins that will prove to be exceptionally pleasant areas in which to relax or work.

-Larger, and appealingly spruce clad, the ‘Wrekin’ has a overhanging apex roof sheltering not only a large living area but a separate lockable storage space.
-After leaving your cycle or lawn mower in the storage compartment you access the roomy cabin via Georgian glazed double doors.
+Larger, and appealingly spruce clad, the ‘Wrekin’ has an overhanging apex roof sheltering not only a large living area but a separate lockable storage space.
+After leaving your cycle or lawnmower in the storage compartment you access the roomy cabin via Georgian glazed double doors.

-Resembling a rural pavilion, the 18ft wide ‘Cheviot’ has a large interior (234 sq ft) and no less than eight double glazed windows, due its size planning permission will be required.
+At 13ft wide and nearly 10ft deep, the 'Chiltern' has a very light interior with two full length opening windows, fully glazed double doors.
+Resembling a rural pavilion, the 18ft wide ‘Cheviot’ has a large interior (234 sq ft) and no less than eight double glazed windows, due to its size planning permission will be required